 Some of these questions will seem basic and obvious, but others not so much.
 It may also prompt your thought process, with other questions coming to mind.
 So do some brainstorming and make sure to write everything down!
 Each venue will have different rules and requirements, but you needn’t feel like you need to settle.
 At the end of the day, you are the one investing a lot into your special day!
 Happy Hunting!

-As an award-winning wedding planner, I plan amazing weddings across London and the East of England, including Norfolk, Suffolk, Cambridge and Essex.
-As a truly independent wedding planner, I am not tied to using particular venues or suppliers, which means you get to pick from the best of the best!
+As an award-winning wedding planner, I plan amazing weddings across the UK.
+As a truly independent wedding planner, I am not tied to using particular venues or suppliers, which means you get to pick from the best of the best in the industry.
 I don’t accept commission or referral fees from wedding venues or suppliers either, so you can always be sure that my recommendations are made with your very best interests at heart.